 For myself, I’ve always found fulfilment in pursuing and experiencing rare moments of light and atmosphere.
 Storms, rainbows, the northern lights, amazing clouds and unique locations are all what I strive to capture and witness first hand.
 For me to replace and add whatever I like into my images wouldn’t be fulfilling and wouldn’t warrant even leaving the house.
 I love the thrill of the chase and the elation of when it all comes together after planning, scouting and putting in the effort to make something become reality.

 I use Adobe Camera Raw (ACR) and Photoshop for all my editing, with the workflow varying for every single photo.
 Adjusting tones (shadows, highlights, midtones) makes up the major aspect of my editing.
-Darkening corners, brightening areas of interest, diffusing the distance etc all to lead the eye through the image.
+Darkening corners, brightening areas of interest, diffusing the distance to create depth etc all to lead the eye through the image.
 Often I’ll shoot incredibly close to my foreground interest, which requires capturing multiple exposures and various focal points (focus stacking).
 Photoshop is a great tool to piece together photos like this and often when I’m in the field I’ll have post-processing in mind and shoot seperate exposures accordingly to piece together later.
-I draw the line when it comes to replacing entire skies from one location to the next, or dropping in lightning or rainbows (composites) but I have no hesitation in realistically stretching some cloud or fog around an image that was captured at the same place during the same time.

 As mentioned, there’s no rules and as photographers we each draw our own line on what we think is ‘acceptable’ or not.
-I hope people appreciate and resonate with my imagery regardless.
+Personally, I want viewers know that the places I shoot do exist and I was indeed there in that moment with a smile on my face.

 How did you learn photography?